 In a lot of fantasy games, you’ll play as the hero, slashing through monsters and scrambling across dungeons.
 In this deck builder, however, you’ll play as the nearby shopkeeper, selling all the funky equipment to the heroes instead.
 From heatproof gauntlets to pocket-sized dragons, it’s an all-out race to sell out and cash in before your neighbours get a chance to steal your gold.

 Finally, some peace and quiet.

-If you’re not a fan of fast and frantic party games, this might be more up your street.
+If you’re not a fan of fast and frantic games, this new party game be more up your street.
 In this co-op game, players work together to fill up a grid of Island Cards before they run out of time.
 The gameplay is simple and the first few turns are usually a breeze.
 However, there’s a very strict “no talking” rule on this boat — which means it won’t be plain sailing for long.

 Blockbuster Returns (4-20 players)

 This time, the sequel is just as good.